diepes/rust-web-scrape-robomower/README.md

 * 2023-06 use rust serde to extract info, runtime 42seconds
   * async step1 countries -> runtime 42sec -> 9.1sec  x5 improvement repeat down to 5.3s (API cache?)
   * All async(tokyo) now get all api info in 4.5s  :) 10x improvement by using async.

+## Docker container

+* Tried to build bare rust container, was blocked with issues building rust with musl clib and openssl
+* Build libc image and and use google distroless/cc-debian11 to generate 30MB docker with rust exe.